google/gemma.cpp/README.md

 make -j [number of parallel threads to use] gemma
 ```

-For example, `make -j 8 gemma`.
-If this is successful, you should now have a
+For example, `make -j4 gemma` will build using 4 threads.
+If this is successful,
-`gemma` executable in the `build/` directory.
+you should now have a `gemma` executable in the `build/` directory.
+If the
+`nproc` command is available, you can use `make -j$(nproc) gemma`.

 > [!NOTE]
 > On Windows Subsystem for Linux (WSL) users should set the number of